Oxytocin (10mg)

 Oxytocin Peptide

-Oxytocin is a small peptide comprising only nine amino acids, produced in the hypothalamus and secreted by the posterior pituitary.
-It has also been isolated from placenta, ovaries, testes, adrenal glands, thymus, retina, and pancreas.
+Oxytocin is a small peptide comprising only nine amino acids, naturally produced in the hypothalamus and secreted by the posterior pituitary gland cells.
+It has also been isolated from placenta, ovaries, testes, adrenal glands, thymus, retina, and pancreas tissues.
 The active hormone is obtained by proteolytic cleavage of a larger precursor protein.
-It is no longer considered merely a neurohypophyseal hormone as its effects are considered to be far-reaching and include interaction with additional peptides.
+It is no longer considered merely a neurohypophyseal hormone as its actions are considered to be far-reaching and include interaction with additional peptides.
 Oxytocin appears to be a protein with two independent natural functions.
 First, it appears to act as a neuropeptide produced by the hypothalamus to regulate bonding, reproduction, and birth.
-Oxytocin appears to be not only bloodborne but also secreted by the placenta of pregnant animals to influence birth, milk production, and bonding with their young.
-Small amounts of the protein produced from testes appears to promote mating behavior and pair bonding.
+Oxytocin appears to be bloodborne and secreted by the placenta of pregnant animals to influence birth, milk production, and bonding with their young.
+Small amounts of the protein produced from testes may promote mating behavior and pair bonding.

 Specifications